Yoga and Movement as Education When Pain Persists (Practical)

 Knowledge can be the foundation for change, especially when we are confronted with a difficult challenge like persisting pain that doesn’t follow previous understood rules.

-This session begins with a brief introductory lecture on pain education research then switches to guidance through educational yoga experiences exploring the power of embodied and kinaesthetic experiences for people living in pain.
+This online physiotherapy course begins with a brief introductory lecture on pain education research then switches to guidance through educational yoga experiences exploring the power of embodied and kinaesthetic experiences for people living in pain.

 **This session was recorded at the Montreal International Symposium on Therapeutic Yoga (MISTY) in March of 2019